geyang/ml_logger/ml_logger/README.md

 ```bash
 python -m ml_logger.server --log-dir /home/yourname/ml-logger-debug --host 0.0.0.0 --port 8081
 ```
+The logging server uses the `sanic` framework, which means defaults to `sanic`, such as maximum request size are carried over.

+When using `ml-logger` to save and load **very large** `pytorch` checkpoints, you need  to raise `sanic`'s default request size limit from 100MB to something like a gigabyte or even larger.
+The file upload is done using multi-part form upload, where each query is kept small.
+However sanic will throw if the overall size of the query exceeds this parameter `SANIC_REQUEST_MAX_SIZE=1000_000_000`.
+The default is `100_000_000`, or 100MB.

 Use ssh tunnel if you are running on a managed cluster.

 ## Allowing Non-local Requests